jrobinson123/brickBreakerV2/README.md

 ```

 A paddle class:The class controls how the paddle moves and how the ball bounces off the brick.
+The velcoity and direction of the ball changes depnding on where the ball hits the paddle.
+Feel free to modify the numbers and experiment.
 ```processing
 class paddle{
   int paddleX;